Bio

 Awards, Honors, Fellowships

-Fintz Award for Teaching Excellence in the Arts and Humanities, College of Arts and Sciences, Michigan State University, 2014
+Fintz Award for Teaching Excellence in the Arts and Humanities, College of Arts and Letters, Michigan State University, 2014

 Teacher-Scholar Award, Office of the Provost, Michigan State University, 2009